Dorothea Dix: Antebellum career

 The high point of her work in Washington was the Bill for the Benefit of the Indigent Insane, legislation to set aside 12225000 acre of Federal land 10000000 acre to be used for the benefit of the mentally ill and the remainder for the "blind, deaf, and dumb".
 Proceeds from its sale would be distributed to the states to build and maintain asylums.
 Dix's land bill passed both houses of the United States Congress; but in 1854, President Franklin Pierce vetoed it, arguing that social welfare was the responsibility of the states.
 Stung by the defeat of her land bill, in 1854 and 1855 Dix traveled to England and Europe.
 She reconnected with the Rathbone family and, encouraged by British politicians who wished to increase Whitehall's reach into Scotland, conducted investigations of Scotland's madhouses.
 This work resulted in the formation of the Scottish Lunacy Commission to oversee reforms.

 Dix visited the British colony of Nova Scotia in 1853 to study its care of the mentally ill.
 During her visit, she traveled to Sable Island to investigate reports of mentally ill patients being abandoned there.
 Such reports were largely unfounded.
 While on Sable Island, Dix assisted in a shipwreck rescue.
 Upon her return to Boston, she led a successful campaign to send upgraded life-saving equipment to the island.
 The day after supplies arrived, a ship was wrecked on the island.
 Thankfully, because of Dix's work, 180 people were saved.

 In 1854, Dix investigated the conditions of mental hospitals in Scotland, and found them to be in similarly poor conditions.
 In 1857, after years of work and opposition, reform laws were finally passed.
 Dix took up a similar project in the Channel Islands, finally managing the building of an asylum after thirteen years of agitation.
 Extending her work throughout Europe, Dix continued on to Rome.
 Once again finding disrepair and maltreatment, Dix sought an audience with Pope Pius IX.
 The pope was receptive to Dix's findings and visited the asylums himself, shocked at their conditions.
 He thanked Dix for her work, saying in a second audience with her that "a woman and a Protestant, had crossed the seas to call his attention to these cruelly ill-treated members of his flock."
+Dix ultimately founded thirty-two hospitals, and influenced the creation of two others in Japan.